 Currency – Burmese Kyat

-Located in thewestern portion of mainland South Asia Myanmar and is spread over an area of 6,76,578 sq km.
-The country is governed by the presidential republic by a bicameral legislature.
-India is Myanmar’s fourth largest export market.
+Located in the western portion of mainland South Asia Myanmar and is spread over an area of 6,76,578 sq km.
+The presidential republic governs the country by a bicameral legislature.
+India is Myanmar’s fourth-largest export market.